-Elissa Strauss, Artistic Director From 2012-2017, Elissa co-directed LABA in New York alongside LABA Global director Ronit Muszkatblit.
-In 2019 she helped launch LABA East Bay, and in 2021 she became director of strategy and communications for the global LABA network.
+Elissa Strauss * Artistic Director From 2012-2017, Elissa co-directed LABA in New York alongside LABA Global director Ronit Muszkatblit.
+In 2019 she helped launch LABA Bay, and in 2021 she became director of strategy and communications for the global LABA network.
 In addition to her work with LABA, Elissa is also a writer whose work explores gender, and relationships.
 Currently a columnist for CNN.com, her essays, op-eds, and reported pieces have appeared in the New York Times, Slate, Glamour, ELLE, the Forward, and elsewhere.
-Her first book “Why We Should Care,” will be published by Simon & Schuster in 2023. www.elissastrauss.com
+Her first book “Who Cares,” will be published by Simon & Schuster in 2024. www.elissastrauss.com

 2023 Bay Area LABA FELLOWS

 Winnipeg-born Mia Feuer is a sculptor, associate professor of Sculpture at California College of the Arts, and mother to six year old Galileo.
 Her ancestors are Ashkenazi Jews who settled on the frozen Canadian Prairies of Saskatchewan five generations ago.
 She tends goal for the Northern California Women’s Hockey League as part of her sculptural and spiritual practice.